austendvds-boop/dvds-availability/README.md

 - `resolvedIds` – the IDs actually used to query Acuity (after any lookups)
 - `configuredSource` – `config` when the JSON file provided the IDs, `fallback` when name matching was required

-The production UI on `/` surfaces the same diagnostics under the “Pool availability by location” panel, so you can confirm the configuration without leaving the dashboard.
+The production UI on `/` surfaces the same diagnostics under the “Pool availability by location” panel, alongside the appointment type resolver, so you can confirm the configuration without leaving the dashboard.

 ## Troubleshooting 403 responses